ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 designation discovery.
 This ensures queries are being sent to a party designated by the resolver originally being used.

+### Use of Designated Resolvers across network changes

 Generally, clients also SHOULD NOT reuse the Designated Resolver discovered from an Unencrypted Resolver over one network connection in place of the same Unencrypted Resolver on another network connection.
 Instead, clients SHOULD repeat the discovery process on the other network connection.

-However, if a given Unencrypted Resolver designates a Designated Resolver that uses a public IP address and can be verified using the mechanism described in {{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
+However, if a given Unencrypted Resolver designates a Designated Resolver that uses a public IP address (as defined in {{!RFC1918}}) and can be verified using the mechanism described in {{verified}}, it MAY be used on different network connections so long as the subsequent connections over other networks can also be successfully verified using the mechanism described in {{verified}}.
 This is a tradeoff between performance (by having no delay in establishing an encrypted DNS connection on the new network) and functionality (if the Unencrypted Resolver intends to designate different Designated Resolvers based on the network from which clients connect).

 ## Verified Discovery {#verified}